wenruifan/mmai-hackathon/README.md

 # pip install -e .
 ```

-If you use features that depend on PyG (graph loaders, SMILES), install torch‑geometric wheels that match your Torch/CUDA.
+By default, the dependencies declared in `pyproject.toml` are sufficient (they include `torch` and `torch-geometric`).

-The snippet below detects your installed Torch and CUDA, constructs the correct find‑links URL, and installs the wheels:
+Only if you enable a data‑loading extension that requires extra PyG ops (e.g., `torch-scatter`, `torch-sparse`, `torch-cluster`, `torch-spline-conv`), you do need to install those extras.
+The snippet below detects your Torch/CUDA and prints the correct wheel index to use for these optional packages:

 ```bash
 # Inspect Torch / CUDA (optional)